Skip to content

 Overview

 When we develop a Java program, there are many opportunities to fix syntax and logic problems.
-Some possibilities are available through error messages from the compiler, which refuses to allow us to move forward until the syntax errors are corrected.
-Other options are from our testing when logic errors are identified and repaired due to viewing results we know to be incorrect.
+Some possibilities are available through error messages from the compiler, which refuses to allow us to proceed until the syntax errors are corrected.
+Other options are from our testing; when logic errors are identified and repaired due to viewing results, we know them to be incorrect.

 Handling Exceptions